DA0-DA0/dao-contracts/contracts/pre-propose/cwd-pre-propose-approval-single/README.md

 1. Never refund deposits.
 All deposits are sent to the DAO on proposal completion.
 2. Always refund deposits.
-Deposits are returned to the proposer on proposal completion.
+Deposits are returned to the proposer on proposal completion and even rejection by the `approver`.
 3. Only refund passed proposals.
-Deposits are only returned to the proposer if the proposal passes.
+Deposits are only returned to the proposer if the proposal is approved and passes.
 Otherwise, they are sent to the DAO.

 This module may also be configured to only accept proposals from members (addresses with voting power) of the DAO.